 <?xml version="1.0" encoding="utf-8"?> ... <foreground> <inset android:insetBottom="18dp" android:insetLeft="18dp" android:insetRight="18dp" android:insetTop="18dp"> <shape android:shape="oval"> <solid android:color="#0000FF" /> </shape> </inset> </foreground> ...

 If you want to apply the same mask and visual effect to your shortcuts as regular adaptive icons, use one of the following techniques:

 createWithAdaptiveBitmap()method when you create them.

-See these resources for additional information on designing and implementing adaptive icons.
+See the following resources for additional information about designing and implementing adaptive icons.